openstack/keystone/README.md

 * Keystone - authentication service
 * PAPIAuth - WSGI middleware that can be used in services (like Swift, Nova, and Glance) to perform authentication
+* Auth_Protocal_Token - WSGI middleware that can be used ti handle token auth protocol (WSGI or remote proxy)
 * Echo     - A sample service that responds by returning call details